ubipo/pathy/_sources/model/README.md

 ## TPU
 Training a deep learning models requires a lot of processing power.
 You can train your model on a CPU but this might take ages.
 Nowadays people use GPU’s (Graphical processing unit) to train deep learning models.
 The advantage of using a GPU over a CPU is that a GPU can process large amounts of data (higher bandwidth).
 Training a deep learning model essentially is doing lots of matrix multiplications and these matrices can be really big.
 GPU’s like the name says are actually created for processing graphics and are not really optimized for training deep learning models.
-That’s where [Google’s TPU’s](https://cloud.google.com/tpu) come in to play.
-These TPU’s are basically GPU’s that are optimized for training deep learning models.
+That’s where [Google’s TPUs](https://cloud.google.com/tpu) come in to play.
+These TPUs are basically GPU’s that are optimized for training deep learning models.
 You can’t just go out and buy a TPU but you can only hire one on Google’s Cloud Platform.
 We were able to get one month of TPU usage for free.

 Without this TPU we wouldn’t have been able to do so much experimenting with training our model on different datasets etc. because it would have taken day’s to train our model on our own laptop.